 - iPad mini 4

 Note: no iPod touch features barometer hardware.
+The same applies to iPhone SE.

 iOS has no native app to display atmospheric pressure.
 We need to get app from App Store.
 My favourite is Barometer & Altimeter for iPhone/iPad by Steffen Bauereiss.